stormmuller/document-framework/README.md

 # Document Framework

-A light weight ORM for moongo and dotnet.
+A light weight ORM for mongo and dotnet.

 ## Notable features